Looking for information about the Postdoctoral Residency at Mary Free Bed? Click here.

 Below is information about the psychologists at Mary Free Bed Rehabilitation Hospital.

-Elizabeth Blackbird, PsyD, ABPP(RP)
+Beth Blackbird, PsyD, ABPP(RP)

 Dr. Blackbird is a graduate of Illinois School of Professional Psychology.
 She interned at Illinois Masonic Medical Center in Chicago and completed a fellowship at Magee Rehabilitation Hospital and Hahnemann University Hospital in Philadelphia.